 Related reading: Handing Containers On Ships: Dimensions, Markings And Bay Plan

-There are other dimension containers available in the market which are mostly used for road and rail transportation – 8 ft, 10 ft, 53 ft, 60 ft.
+Other shipping container dimensions are available in the market, mainly used for road and rail transportation – 8ft, 9ft,10ft, 53 ft, and 60 ft.

-The standard for the coding, identification, and marking of containers is DIN EN ISO 6346, dated January 1996.
+The standard for the coding, identification or container id, and marking of containers is DIN EN ISO 6346, dated January 1996.

 Following are the different markings provided in an ISO container.

-1) Container Number – The container marking is the primary identification marking on the door end of an ISO container.
-It consists of seven numbers and four letters, which are allotted by the ISO to identify every container to its owner.
+The container marking is the primary identification marking on the door end of an ISO container.
+It consists of seven numbers and four letters, which the ISO allots to identify every container to its owner.
 The number is unique for everyone and is registered for the records with Bureau International des Containers (BIC), Paris.

 ABCD 123456 7

-Here the first 3 letters, i.e. ABC denotes- Code for the Owner of the container
+Here the first three letters, i.e. ABC, denote- Code for the Owner of the container.

 Related Reading: How are shipping containers made?

-3) ISO Code: The ISO container code is stencilled below the container identification number and provides the details of the type of container, i.e. GP (for general purpose), DV (for a dry van) etc. and also denote the size of the container.
-E.g. if the ISO code below the container identification number is 45 G0, the first number, i.e. “4” denotes the code length (40 ft) and the second number, i.e. “5” is the code for width.
+The ISO container code is stencilled below the container identification number.
+It provides the details of the type of container, i.e. GP (for general purpose), DV (for a dry van) etc. and also denotes the size of the container.
+E.g. if the ISO code below the container identification number is 45 G0, the first number, i.e. “4”, denotes the code length (40 ft), and the second number, i.e. “5”, is the code for width.
 The last two alpha-numeric character shows the type and subtype of the ISO container.

-4) Weights & Payload: All the details of container weight and cargo weight are also marked in the end door.
+All the details of container and cargo weight are also marked on the end door.

 – The weight of the shipping container: The true weight of an empty container provided by the manufacturer post the manufacturing process.